samuelmovi/drf-tester/README.md

 # DRF Tester

-This module aims to minimize the time of test development, and increase while productivity, while guaranteeing an equal thoroughness of tests when developing REST APIs with `DjangoRestFramework`
+This module aims to help developers with testing `DjangoRestFramework` API endpoints:

+- Minimize the time (and lines of code) required
+- Mantain consistent testing coverage
+- Increase productivity!

 ## Table of Contents